devcode1981/File-Provider-Storage/README.md

 ## HTTPS

 If you want to access GitLab via HTTPS in development you can use stunnel.
+The `support/workhorse-stunnel` script requires stunnel 4.0 or newer.

 First generate a key and certificate for localhost: